iamsayan/remove-wp-meta-tags/readme.txt

 = How to use this plugin? =

-Go to 'Settings > Easy Header Footer' and check the options and hit 'save changes'.
+Go to 'Settings > Easy Header Footer' and check the options and hit 'Save Changes'.

 = Is there an admin interface for this plugin? =